vflower69/vflower69/README.md

-- 👋 Hi, I’m @vflower69
+- 👋 Hi, I’m Effie Liu or @vflower69
-- 👀 I’m interested in ...
+- 👀 I’m interested in fashion design
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning video and mechatronic art
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fashion design
-- 📫 How to reach me ...
+- 📫 How to reach me: Twitter (@); Facebook ()

 <!---
 vflower69/vflower69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.